 A test for substance abuse is done to detect certain drugs and other substances in the body.
 It is performed for various reasons, such as pre-employment screening, sports testing, drug rehabilitation, and legal cases, among others.

 Urine drug testing is the most widely used test for substance abuse for several reasons.
 First, collecting a urine sample is fast and easy, and unlike in blood sample collection, the process is non-invasive.
-Second, as highly concentrated fluid, urine retains more of the substances being tested, as well as the substances’ by-products or metabolites.
+Second, as highly concentrated fluid, urine retains more of the substances being tested.
+As well as the substances’ by-products or metabolites.

 A urine test for substance abuse is traditionally done by sending a sample to a laboratory for analysis, with the results expected in about 24 to 72 hours.
 Fairly recently, however, different testing bodies, including drug and alcohol testing services, have started using CLIA-waived urine drug testing cups, which produce results in a matter of minutes.

-What is CLIA waived drug tests?
+What are CLIA waived drug tests?

 CLIA waived drug tests are also known as quick tests, home test kits, and CLIA waived urine testing cups.
 They’re available as over-the-counter purchases from drug stores and internet sellers, or directly from the manufacturers.
-Tested to at least 99% accuracy, these kits can provide sufficient testing for various uses, including pre-employment screening and monitoring drug abuse rehabilitation.
+Tested to at least 99% accuracy, these kits can provide sufficient testing for various uses.
+Including pre-employment screening and monitoring drug abuse rehabilitation.

 The results of CLIA-waived tests, however, may not be sufficient for other purposes.
 For example, it may not provide enough basis to fire an employee who tested positive for drug use.
 To stand up in a court of law, the CLIA-waived test result has to be confirmed by a microscopic laboratory test, which assures 100% accuracy.